camuher/Script-List/README.md

 # Script-List
-The scripts on this list are ones that should be ready to be used on their own, likeley without my help, and are made available in the Ansys-Internal organization.
+The scripts on this list are ones that should be ready to be used on their own, likely without my help, and are made available in the Ansys-Internal organization.

 If you are not a Synopsys/Ansys employee, reach out to your representative.